Fisher matrix forecasts on the astrophysics of galaxies during the epoch of reionisation from the 21-cm power spectra: Acknowledgements

 \section{Acknowledgements}

+We thank the referee for their detailed comments which improved the quality of this manuscript.
+SB thanks Yuxiang Qin for the helpful discussions which assisted this work.
 This research was supported by the Australian Research Council Centre of Excellence for All Sky Astrophysics in 3 Dimensions (ASTRO 3D), through project \#CE170100013.
 Part of this work was performed on the OzSTAR national facility at the Swinburne University of Technology.
 The OzSTAR program partially receives funding from the Astronomy National Collaborative Research Infrastructure Strategy (NCRIS) allocation provided by the Australian Government.
 This research also made use of resources from the National Computational Infrastructure (NCI Australia), another NCRIS-enabled capability supported by the Australian Government.

 \textit{Software citations}: This research relies heavily on the \textsc{python} \citep{PYTHON} open source community, in particular, \textsc{numpy} \citep{NUMPY}, \textsc{matplotlib} \cite{MATPLOTLIB}, \textsc{scipy} \citep{SCIPY}, \textsc{h5py}, \textsc{jupyter} \citep{Jupyter}, and \textsc{pandas} \citep{Pandas}.